Is Neoprene Waterproof And Is It Safe?

 Disclosure: I am compensated for purchases made through some links on this site.
 Click for details.

 If you take part in water sports or you’re interested in being more involved in water sports like kayaking, you’ve probably worn neoprene clothing or seen it used.
 My first experience was in a dive class over 30 years ago.
-Neoprene has been around since 1930 but that doesn’t mean it’s entirely safe.
+Neoprene material has been around since 1930 but that doesn’t mean it’s entirely safe.

 Let’s take a closer look at neoprene and answer the following questions and more: